raemonx/HTML-Calculator/README.md

 # HTML-Calculator
-Simple HTML calculator using javascript
+Simple HTML calculator using javascript using eval() function